 Yesker Video Studio – The Pro Option

 For most online teachers, this is excessive.
-But if you do want a professional green screen kit for online class, Zoom, Manycam and YouTube videos this is a great choice.
+But this is an excellent choice for a professional green screen kit for online classes, Zoom, Manycam, and YouTube videos.

-It’s 5.9 feet by 9.5 feet making it a wide and tall option.
-Perfect if you ever need to capture a full body pose.
-Just make sure you have enough space for this to fit.
+It’s 5.9 feet by 9.5 feet, making it a comprehensive and tall option.
+Perfect if you ever need to capture a full-body pose.
+Could you make sure you have enough space for this to fit?

 Overall, this green screen works and is reliable for home use.
 Just make sure to get a stand for it as it’s just the cloth material.